 WHAT IS WULAPALOOZA?

 Wulapalooza is an annual earth, art and music festival that takes place on the campus of Willamette University.
 Local schools, performance groups, and professional bands perform for over a thousand students and community members annually with local businesses and student groups fundraising for various charitable organizations.
 We are an Earth Day and community festival that yearly brings in thousands of community members and students.
-The 14th annual Wulapalooza festival took place on April 21st, 2012.
+The 18th annual Wulapalooza festival will take place on April 23rd, 2016.

 WHAT DOES ADMISSION COST?

 Admission to Wulapalooza is completely free to both students and the community with a suggested donation for our charitable foundation.